gunjeevsingh/gunjeevsingh/README.md

 **Personal Tech Updates**

-- 🌱 I’m currently learning Django, DRF and ML.
+- 🌱 I’m currently learning Node js, Django, DRF and ML.
 - 🔭 I’m currently working on Full stack projects
 - 👯 I’m looking to collaborate on Full stack projects
 - 💬 Looking for guidance on blockchain, DAPP, and crypto.